Nashville District welcomes new deputy district engineer

-Lt.
-Col. Robert Green, U.S. Army Corps of Engineers Nashville District commander, re-administers the civilian oath of office with Craig Carrington as part of his assumption of responsibility for his new position as deputy district engineer during a ceremony at the Nashville Public Library in Nashville, Tennessee.
-(USACE Photo by Sarah Steffens)
+NASHVILLE, Tenn.
+(March 26, 2024) – The U.S. Army Corps of Engineers Nashville District welcomed Craig Carrington as the new deputy district engineer March 26 during an Assumption of Responsibility Ceremony at the Nashville Public Library in Nashville, Tennessee.

+The deputy district engineer serves as the senior civilian in the organization and is responsible for directing water resource, navigation and regulatory activities of the U.S. Army Corps of Engineers throughout the Cumberland River and Tennessee River Basins, an area of more than 59,000 square miles.
+This includes 49 field offices touching seven states and a work force of over 800 federal employees.
+His office manages projects within USACE authorities including flood risk management, navigation, hydropower, ecosystem restoration and support to other federal agencies.

+“The history of this pivotal role is deeply interwoven with the very fabric of our organization.
+From its inception, the deputy district engineer has been a guiding force, steering the ship through the dynamic challenges of engineering, construction and project management,” said Nashville District Commander Lt.
+Col. Robert Green in a letter to partners.
+“They are the architects of progress, the stewards of resources, and the champions of innovation within our district.”

 |Date Taken: